********** UPDATE 20241231: Updated portfolio performance charts to include the final days of 2024. **********

 Of course there is even more that one could drill into on this route if we consider the fact that not all surface- or mineral-acres are equally valuable/productive, making the differences in acreage types even more problematic; acreages can differ in quality across sub-basins and across individual acres within the same basin (thus attracting more or less operators to utilize those surface or mineral acres).
 There is also the issue of cost structure, as the earnings contribution mix from the various business lines may be very different to how things appear at the top-line, but neither company breaks this out.
 Furthermore, it’s not hard to find things cheaper —on almost any relative basis— than TPL; I’d be curious to comp LB’s price-to-WUBA against other, more surface-based comps, if I could find any.

-Lastly, I’d note that LB does not seem to have quite the same kind of optionally as TPL because LB is mostly surface rights (vs mineral rights).
+Lastly, I’d note that LB does not seem to have quite the same degree of optionally as TPL because LB is mostly surface rights (vs mineral rights).
 More and more oil can be discovered underground or new technologies can be developed to economically extract more resources, but IDK that you’re going to find more surface on your surface acreage (though maybe more or more-efficient uses for existing surface) —though, as I mentioned, this oil-price sensitivity is a double-edge sword.
 Thus, we can’t really treat surface- and mineral-acres as having the same value or growth potential and just split by present-day revenue mix.

 .